Fulidi/sneaklove/readme.md

 ## Warning

-- A lazy programer made some mistakes in the source code, you may have to find/fix the bugs !
+-  OK A lazy programer made some mistakes in the source code, you may have to find/fix the bugs !

 ---